dadleyy/orient-beetle/README.md

 an `env.toml` file with the various secrets that will be used for redis, mongo, etc...
 An example file can be seen at [`src/beetle-src/env.example.toml`](src/beetle-srv/env.example.toml)

+For more detailed instructions for hosting your own instance, refer to [`.docs/hosting.md`](./.docs/hosting.md).

 ### Creating Redis ACL for all devices